Bernard Natan: Collapse of Pathé and imprisonment

 In 1930, in order to finance the company's continued expansion, Pathé's board of directors (which still included Charles Pathé) voted to issue shares worth 105 million francs.
 But with the depression deepening in France, only 50 percent of the shares were purchased.
 One of the investor banks collapsed due to financial difficulties unrelated to Pathé's problems, and Pathé was forced to follow through with the purchase of several movie theater chains it no longer could afford to buy.
 Although the company continued to make a profit (as noted above) for a time, the acquisitions meant they lost more money than it could bring in.

 In 1935, a French commercial court began investigating Pathé's accounts.
 By 1936, it was declared bankrupt and Natan was dismissed.
 French authorities pursued charges of fraud against Natan, including financing the purchase of the company without any collateral, of bilking investors by establishing fictitious shell corporations, and financial mismanagement.
 He was also accused of hiding his Romanian and Jewish heritage by changing his name.
 Charles Pathé turned against him, claiming to be his victim.

 In 1938, Natan was arrested and imprisoned, never to regain his freedom.
 In 1939, he was indicted and sentenced to 4 years in jail.
 This meant he was in prison when France fell to the Nazis, while other Jewish filmmakers were able to flee the country or go into hiding.
 A second indictment was brought in 1941, and he was convicted again shortly thereafter.
-His French citizenship was taken away, which required special legal manoeuvres by the state, since he had been naturalized as a result of his WWI military service and there were no existing legal means to render him stateless.
+His French citizenship was taken away, which required special legal manoeuvres by the state, since he had been naturalized as a result of his World War I military service and there were no existing legal means to render him stateless.